Updated: May 26, 2025

 Living in Lisbon as a non-EU citizen

 Below are some popular pathways for non-EU nationals to secure residency in Portugal.
-Note that this list is not exhaustive, and there are several other visa types open to non-EU citizens, such as the D3 Visa, D2 Visa, Work Visa, and Student Visa.
+Note that this list is not exhaustive, and there are several other visa types open to non-EU citizens.
 If you are considering relocating to Portugal, our residency and citizenship division, Global Citizen Solutions, would be delighted to assist you in discussing which option is best for your needs.

 GC-ICON-52Portugal Golden Visa